async-labs/builderbook/README.md

   ---
   ```

   - To make the content of a `.md` file _private_ (meaning a person must buy a book to see the content), change `isFree:true` to `excerpt:""`.
-Add some sample content between the quotes - this content is free and public.
+Add some sample content between the quotes - this content is public and serves as a free preview.

 ## Run locally